 So what does it smell like?
 Mea Culpa has notes of ivy leaves and geranium leaves combined.
 II imagine it would have been a type of leafy green chypre fragrance.
 It was recommended to be worn on a fur collar where its scent will retain a long time.
 I would imagine it would have had a structure such as the one below based on typical chypre formulas of the period.

-• Base notes: ambergris, labdanum, tonka bean, oakmoss, sandalwood, vetiver, patchouli, vanilla, civet, castoreum, musk
+- Base notes: incense, ambergris, labdanum, tonka bean, myrrh, oakmoss, sandalwood, vetiver, patchouli, vanilla, civet, castoreum, musk

 Bottle: